Gelignite

 Gelignite (/'dʒɛlɪgnaɪt/), also known as blasting gelatin or simply "jelly", is an explosive material consisting of collodion-cotton (a type of nitrocellulose or guncotton) dissolved in either nitroglycerine or nitroglycol and mixed with wood pulp and saltpetre (sodium nitrate or potassium nitrate).

-It was invented in 1875, by Swedish chemist Alfred Nobel, who also invented dynamite.
+It was invented in 1875 by Swedish chemist Alfred Nobel, who also invented dynamite.
 It is more stable than dynamite, but can still suffer from "sweating" or leaching out nitroglycerine.
 Its composition makes it easily moldable and safe to handle without protection, as long as it is not near anything capable of detonating it.

 One of the cheapest explosives, it burns slowly and cannot explode without a detonator, so it can be stored safely.

 In the United Kingdom, an explosives certificate, issued by the local Chief Officer of Police, is required for possession of gelignite.
-Due to its widespread civilian use in quarries and mining, it has historically been used by terrorist groups such as the Provisional Irish Republican Army and the Ulster Volunteer Force who often used gelignite as a booster.
+Due to its widespread civilian use in quarries and mining, it has historically been used by rebel groups such as Mudiad Amddiffyn Cymru, the Provisional Irish Republican Army and the Ulster Volunteer Force who often used gelignite as a booster.

 Frangex

-The 1970s saw Irish Industrial Explosives Limited producing annually 6,000 tonnes of Frangex, a commercial gelignite intended for use in mines and quarries.
+In the 1970s, Irish Industrial Explosives Limited produced 6,000 tonnes annually of Frangex, a commercial gelignite intended for use in mines and quarries.
 It was produced at Ireland's largest explosives factory in Enfield, County Meath.
-The Gardaí and the Irish Army patrolled the area, preventing the IRA from gaining direct access.
+The Gardaí and the Irish Army patrolled the area, preventing the Irish republicans from gaining direct access.
+However, republican paramilitaries indirectly acquired amounts of the material.